tmehyar/dockerized_solr/README.md

 # solr 8.1.0
 Place the solr cores folders in this folder and run `docker-compose up` in this folder to start solr.

+Create the SSH certificates and place them here (.jks and .p12)

 You can edit the docker-compose file to use different port mappings.

 `solr.xml` was taken from the cores folder of a Solr installation.